pretty-IittIe-things/pretty-IittIe-things/README.md

 > other pronouns are okay to use i dont mind other pronouns other than she/he

 __reminder__ that i am an ***adult***. will often go to safe servers or 18+ servers
-> 16- interact with very *VERY* extreme caution or if we're already friends
+> 16- interact with very *VERY* extreme caution if i have no idea who you are

 im also employed, i hate it here
 > weekdays, online on weekends